 Is what happens at a MITA meeting a form of counseling, or therapy?

 People define therapy in different ways.
-MITA’s founding members are professionals with some experience and knowledge of psychology and psychiatry, but we are not trained professionals.
-We do not hold degrees in counseling or psychology, and we do not believe in labeling others against their wills.
+MITA’s founding members are educators and professionals, but we are not mental health professionals.
+We do not hold degrees in counseling or psychology, and we do not believe in labeling others against their wishes.
 Those who attend MITA meetings have the choice of labeling themselves or choosing not to do so.
 Some members, including the founders, feel that what happens at a MITA meeting is form of alternative feminist/narrative therapy, but we do not use the term therapy in any kind of official sense.
 We are not an accredited organization.
 As a literacy community organization, our founders do have credentialized backgrounds in literary education and literacy education.
-We believe that literacy is a form of therapy, but we are not yet affiliated with psychologists to address this aspect of our work.
-If this changes, we will inform our members.
+We believe that literacy can be therapeutic, but we are not affiliated within the fields that credentialize the practice of therapy.

 How can I be a supportive MITA ally?

-Follow and read our posts, read what our members write and publish, offer input, and be ready to answer the call for literacy support when necessary.
-Most of all, being an ally to MITA and to psychiatric survivors involves speaking out against psychiatric injustice and making the world a safer, better, more accepting place for people who suffer from or are labeled as having mental illnesses.
+Follow and read our posts, read what our members write and publish, offer input, and be ready to answer the calls for advocacy and literacy support.
+Most of all, being an ally to MITA and to people affected by mental health labels and systems, involves speaking out against social injustice and making the world a safer, better, more accepting place for people who suffer from or are labeled as having mental illnesses.
 Speak out with us.
 Speak out against injustice.
-And most importantly, stand with us.
-Work to develop empathy.
-And work to internalize the notions that: (1) difference does not equal deviance/wrongness and (2) “I am you, you are me.”
+And stand with us.
+We work to develop empathy and to listen to one another.

 What are ‘Featured Writers’?